MicrosoftDocs/memdocs/memdocs/intune/industry/education/tutorial-school-deployment/set-up-microsoft-intune.md

 ## Configure the Intune service for education devices

 The Intune service can be configured in different ways, depending on the needs of your school.
-In this section, you'll configure the Intune service using settings commonly implemented by K-12 school districts.
+In this section, you configure the Intune service using settings commonly implemented by K-12 school districts.

 ### Configure enrollment restrictions

 ✅ Restrict which devices can be managed

-With enrollment restrictions, you can prevent certain types of devices from being enrolled and therefore managed by Intune.
-For example, you can prevent the enrollment of devices that are not owned by the school.
+With enrollment restrictions, you control which devices can enroll and be managed by Intune.
+For example, you can prevent the enrollment of personal devices.

 To block personally owned devices from enrolling: